ppy/osu-wiki/news/2026/2026-01-25-osumania-7k-world-cup-2026-round-of-32-recap.md

 Qualifiers were anything but uneventful.
 With such a high amount of participating teams, making the cut has proven to be a very, very difficult task for most teams.
 Not only that, but the Qualifiers pool was not making it any easier.
 With the introduction of [Cranky - Hanaarashi](https://osu.ppy.sh/beatmapsets/2488191#mania/5464205) (HB2) by ::{ flag=CN }:: [_Yiiiii](https://osu.ppy.sh/users/6066359) as this year's mini tiebreaker pick, players were conditioned to expect a lot more from the pools to come.

-While stage 9 didn't hold any punches, South Korea in particular wasn't intimidated by the bump in difficulty, dominating the seeding leaderboards with plenty of score to spare when compared to its closest runner-ups.
-Shoutouts to the Philippines by placing first on [Umeboshi Chazuke - Typhoon](https://osu.ppy.sh/beatmapsets/2488185#mania/5464197) (RC4) by ::{ flag=KR }:: [TakJun](https://osu.ppy.sh/users/4356322), even under such duress!
+While stage 9 didn't hold any punches, South Korea in particular wasn't intimidated by the bump in difficulty, dominating the lobbies with plenty of score to spare when compared to the runner-ups.
+Big shout-outs go to the Philippines for placing first on the 7th Qualifier stage [Umeboshi Chazuke - Typhoon](https://osu.ppy.sh/beatmapsets/2488185#mania/5464197) (RC4) by ::{ flag=KR }:: [TakJun](https://osu.ppy.sh/users/4356322), even under such stacked competition!

-The biggest surprise weren't this year's familiar faces, but those who managed to make the cut into the bracket!
-Ireland's performance caught everyone by surprise, finding themselves a rather comfortable spot as the #25 seed.
-This feat is commendable on its own, especially on a year as competitive as this has been set up to be — congratulations!
+That said, the biggest surprise wasn't this year's familiar faces, but those who managed to make the cut into the bracket!
+Ireland's performance caught everyone by surprise, finding themselves a rather comfortable spot as the #25 seed, congratulations!

 ## Mappool recap